Asthma Care

 Wound Care - Dressings

 If you have an acute or chronic wound or burn, these can be assessed and treated by the nurse.
-We also Doppler assessment and compression care.
-Measurement for compression stockings should be completed every 6 months by the nurse.
-If you have had an operation and require a wound check, dressing change and/or suture removal please make an appointment as soon as possible with on of our Nurses.
+We also do Doppler assessment and compression care.
+Measurement for compression stockings should be completed every 6 months by the Nurse.
+If you have had an operation and require a wound check, dressing change and/or suture removal please make an appointment as soon as possible with one of our Nurses or Health Care Assistants.